 The rest of this page will be of little to no interest to anyone but me, it’s really just some ramblings about my personal history.

-Dean Marshall founded the school’s TV station, SVTV, (Seneca Valley High School) and rigged my election to be the first President of the organization.
-He had a bunch of his students requisition all the AV equipment in the district and build a wall in a small auditorium, creating a small studio.
+Dean Marshall founded the school’s TV station, SVTV, (Seneca Valley High School) and “rigged” my election to be the first President of the organization.
+He had a bunch of his students requisition all the AV equipment in the district and build a wall in one of the school’s auditoriums, creating a small studio.
 We set up all the equipment in the new room, created a 6 inch thick curriculum guide — to be used for “teaching” — and began to shoot the first 2 shows of many — “Read to Me” and “Theater from Inside Your Mind”.
-We made a deal with the local cable company (Armstrong Cable) to hand-carry (yes – hand-carry) a VTR (that’s Video Tape Recorder) with a 3/4″ tape of the shows we shot and produced, up to the local TV tower — high above Zelienople on an old rutted dirt road — and sit in the concrete block room and hook directly into the feed each Saturday.
+We made a deal with the local cable company (Armstrong Cable) to hand-carry (yes – hand-carry) a VTR (that’s Video Tape Recorder) with a 3/4″ tape (yes-tape) of the shows we shot and produced, up to the local TV tower — high above Zelienople on an old rutted dirt road — and sit in the concrete block room and hook directly into the feed each Saturday.
 Wow, those were different times – even now, a couple years after I wrote this, it seems like it is all made up – but it happened.
 Don Rea and I could have played anything over the entire Zelienople area – there was no oversight at all.

 James Rettinger urged Don Rea (fellow SVTV conspirator of mine) and me to build a model airplane that we knew could not fly (it weighed 40 pounds), and throw it off the school roof anyway.
-He and Dean were both caught up heavily in conceptual art at that time.
+He and Dean were both caught up to some extent in conceptual art at that time.
 One of Dean’s influential moments on me was when he dripped paint down the body of a model in drawing class and had us draw the paint, not the person.
 For a 10th grader, it was pretty perspective-changing.